Cookizz/AudioTrackMp3Player/README.md

         Decoder mDecoder = new Decoder();

-3. Create an InputStream of your mp3 url source and feed it to a `BitStream`.
+3. Create a jlayer `BitStream` instance of a given mp3 source.

         InputStream in = new URL("http://icecast.omroep.nl:80/radio1-sb-mp3")
                 .openConnection()